 After installing the extension, you may click 'Configure Resolve Pay as a payment method'.
 This will navigate you to a menu where you can enable Test Mode or deactivate the application.

-Processing orders (authorize, capture, cancel, refund, and partial refund) in Shopify updates the order status in the Resolve dashboard.
-You cannot undertake these actions from within Resolve.
-See Processing Transactions for more information.
+Processing orders (capture, cancel, refund, and partial refund) in Shopify updates the order status in the Resolve dashboard.
+Cancel, refund, and partial refund must always be initiated from Shopify.
+Capture behavior depends on your configured Invoice Capture Mode — see Processing Transactions for full details.

 Connect with your Resolve Account Manager to access a test buyer (ie. test buyer credentials) associated with your merchant account.